 Constricting blood flow is bad.

-Gloves which are too small, crampon straps cranked on soft boots, laces done up too tight, walk pole straps, a hole in a glove fingertip, thumb loops or socks which are too thick for the boot can all cause restricted blood flow which equals cold hands and feet.
+Gloves which are too small, crampon straps cranked on soft boots, laces done up too tight, walking pole straps, a hole in a glove fingertip, thumb loops or socks which are too thick for the boot can all cause restricted blood flow which equals cold hands and feet.
 Consider all these things and adjust clothing and equipment accordingly.

 “crampon straps cranked on soft boots, laces done up too tight, …. or socks which are too thick for the boot …. cause restricted blood flow which equals cold …. feet”